 What is a Chartered Legal Executive?

-A Chartered Legal Executive often specialises in a particular area of law, usually alongside solicitors or CILEx Practitioners.
-He or she carries out reserved legal work, under the supervision of an Authorised Person, unless he or she is a CILEx Practitioner, in which case no supervision is required.
+Chartered Legal Executives often specialise in an area of law.
+They frequently work alongside solicitors or CILEx Practitioners.
+They can carry out reserved legal work, under the supervision of an authorised person such as a solicitor or CILEx Practitioner.

 The most common areas of law that Chartered Legal Executives specialise in are:

-- Probate, which is dealing with wills, trusts, inheritance tax and the administration of estates.
+- Probate (Wills, trusts, inheritance tax and the administration of estates)